Zolton/nihongo/frontend/README.md

 * res.data [{},{}] has proven unworkable.
 Separate out questions + id and answers + question_id into separate obejcts/arrays and match on quiz card.
 Front or back end solution possible

+backend solution: grab questions, grab answers, if question id = anwer.question_id, insert into questsion object, then send whole package to fornt end, map over, and display

+front end soltuion: map over, put questions + id into a set, answers + question_id in an array, match up and display